saumyamehta17/algorithm_and_system_design/system_designs/system_basics/api_throwdown.md

 - Scalability
 - Inter operatbility with many languages
 - authentication, monitoring, logging
-What is one framework which can solve everything above: Which is RPC
+What is one framework which can solve everything above: Which is **gRPC**

 #### gRPC, also a RPC by Google
 build on top of HTTP/2